linucksrox/hugoblog/content/post/gitlab-runners-on-eks-with-cluster-autoscaler.md

 The easy part is scaling down, that was already functioning.
 But Once you remove all instances from the ASG, now there's a problem.
 How does CA know which ASG to go modify?
 Previously, it would use the running Kubernetes node to discover ASG info.
 When you get to the point where this ASG has no worker nodes running in the cluster, CA has less visibility, requiring you to add a specific tag to the ASG that it uses to identify it.

 Specifically, you need to manually add a **tag** on the ASG `k8s.io/cluster-autoscaler/node-template/label/nodegroup: [your-nodegroup-name]` where you substitute the name of your nodegroup there, plus you need to have a **label** on your managed nodegroup that matches, which can be predefined in the eksctl config when you create the nodegroup.

+## > Scaling Down, Again
+Wait, there's more?!
+Yes, there's more.

+So we're finally in a pretty good state.
+People know what to do if they see OOMKilled, they can